hm-lang/core/proposals/intro.md

 explicit about methods needing to access `This` for methods, since that's the default, and not include a `This` for static functions.
 If you want a static-like function, create a function in the same file as the class.
-Due to how public/private/protected visibility works, you can still access fields inside of the class within the same file.
+Due to how public/private/protected visibility works, you can still access private fields inside of the class within the same file.
 One of the primary uses for static functions is to effectively have named constructors, e.g., `MyDate: dateClass = dateClass fromIsoString("2020-05-04")`, but these are not necessary in hm-lang since arguments are named, and we can have multiple constructors.
 So the hm-lang way to do this would be `MyDate := dateClass(IsoString("2020-05-04"))`.

-Deeper aside: `someMethod(This, OtherArgs...)` could be a pythonic way to indicate a class method and `someFunction(Args...)` could be the corresponding static function.
+Lengthy aside: `someMethod(This, OtherArgs...)` could be a pythonic way to indicate a class method and `someFunction(Args...)` could be the corresponding static function.
 While it is true that a method operates on a class instance, i.e., a `This`, the notation leaves much to be desired, since we call class methods like this: